Consumer Reports has no financial relationship with advertisers on this site.

-But recent prescribing data suggest that doctors remain convinced that trazodone is an appropriate sleep medication for many people, even those without depression.
+Still, recent prescribing data suggest that doctors remain convinced that trazodone is an appropriate sleep medication for many people, even those without depression.

-Why Trazodone Is Commonly Prescribed
+Why Trazodone Is Prescribed so Often

 One reason could be because that, unlike other insomnia drugs—including Ambien—trazodone is not classified by the FDA as a controlled substance (PDF) because there’s little risk of the drug causing dependency and abuse.
 The result is that doctors can prescribe trazodone without a limit on how many pills a patient can receive.